Milford, Connecticut: Post-World War II development

 In the post-World War II period, Milford—like many Connecticut towns—underwent significant suburbanization.
-Interstate 95 was routed through town, and the Milford section was completed in 1958.
+Interstate 95 was routed through the city, and the Milford section was completed in 1958.

 The 1960s and 1970s witnessed the construction of the Connecticut Post Mall, one of the state's largest shopping malls, and the extensive commercial development of the town's stretch of the Boston Post Road.
 One notable small business located on the Boston Post Road during the 1970s was SCELBI Computer Consulting, credited by many as being the world's first personal-computer manufacturer.
 Starting in 1975, the city began hosting the Milford Oyster Festival, which has since become firmly established as an annual Milford tradition that is held "rain or shine".

 The city became host to several headquarters of multinational corporations, including the Schick Shaving company, and Doctor's Associates, Inc., owners of the Subway chain of fast-food restaurants.
 The US operations of BIC were headquartered in Milford, but in March 2008 moved most of its operations to Shelton.
 Milford Hospital has also developed into an important health care resource for the area.
-It has also become home of smaller national corporations such as K-Mart and Orchid Medical.